 Apostate: A person who renounces a religious or political belief or principle

-The most difficult thing about my leaving the LDS Church, other than the painful loss of faith itself, was how incapable most Mormons were of understanding and respecting my decision.
+The most difficult thing about my leaving the LDS Church, other than the painful loss of faith itself, was how incapable many Latter-day Saints were of understanding and respecting my decision.
 Responses to the news that I was now an apostate varied, with some members being very loving and considerate (usually not wanting to hear specifics about why I left), and others being downright cruel.
 I can understand both reactions and why they occur, but it didn’t make the latter any less hurtful to deal with.

 The thing many Mormons fail to grasp when talking to someone who has left the Church is that we understand how they feel.
-We’ve sat in the same lessons they have, we’ve read the same conference talks, many of us have served missions, and while our individual experiences may have differed, we’ve certainly known what it feels like to see someone you love, or like, or even just know leave the faith you’re committed to and believe is true.
+We’ve sat in the same lessons they have, we’ve read the same conference talks, many of us have served missions, and while our individual experiences may have differed, we’ve certainly known what it feels like to see someone you love, or like, or even just know leave the faith you’re committed to and whole-heartedly believe is true.
 You want the best for them, and from your perspective, “the best” means the LDS Church.

 Ex-Mormons know that standard operating procedure when talking an “apostate” is to bear one’s testimony in the hope that it will somehow provide the sway necessary to reignite faith.
 We can tell when someone is being extra nice to us purely as a missionary effort.
 We recognize reactivation tactics for what they are because we too have employed them.
 We didn’t lose our faith and forget our lifetime of experiences, funnily enough!
 (Though “they just forgot” seems to be a prevalent justification from Mormons about why ex-Mormons no longer see their past spiritual experiences as evidence that the Church is “true”.)

-Because Mormons are operating under the assumption that the LDS Church is true — a belief we once held — their behavior when loved ones leave is easy to understand, and even sympathize with.
+Because Mormons are operating under the assumption that the LDS Church is true — a belief ex-Mormons once held — their behavior when loved ones leave is easy to understand, and even sympathize with.
 They’re often hurting, wondering what this means for their future and/or eternal relationship with the person leaving.
 They’re frustrated, because it doesn’t make sense why someone would abandon something that (in their eyes) is so good and true.
 If that frustration turns to anger, as it sometimes does, I can’t really blame them.
 They’re the product of their experiences just like we are, and sometimes the worst actions are fueled by good intentions.

 The majority of the religiously devoted are not able to seriously ask themselves the question, “Is the Church true?” outside of faith-affirming mental exercises that never legitimately pose the question because they’re asked with the believed answer already in mind.
 This is the fundamental problem with discussing your disaffection with a believer — they’re usually living in a mental bubble that is very difficult to think outside of.
 A bubble we once lived in too.